 I prefer to wear a vest.
-I often spend all day on the river, so I will bring lunch, camera equipment, warm clothing, sunscreen, insect repellent and spare flies.
+When I need to spend all day on the river, I generally bring too much stuff to fit inside a fishing pack, so I just use a small hiking pack to store my lunch, camera and clothing.
+Hiking packs are usually better designed and cheaper.
 There is simply too much stuff to fit inside most fly fishing packs.

 Sure, I could buy a large fly fishing pack, but then I have to carry that extra bulk on shorter trips.
 For my fishing style a vest plus independent pack simply offers more flexibility.

-One final reason I favor vests is because they are much more streamline.
-I can squeeze between branches and through thick vegetation with less worry, the bulging out parts well tangle.
+One final reason I favor vests is that they are much more streamlined.
+I can squeeze between branches and through thick vegetation with less worry, the bulging out parts well catch on something.

 Sometimes I wear a life jacket vest